Reexamination of the $\beta^+$ decay process of $^{13}\rm{N}$ nucleus: Summary

 \section{Summary}

 \begin{enumerate} \item In this work we present ANCs and spectroscopic factors as one of the crucial inputs when we calculate the nuclear matrix element to determine the half-life and log\textit{ft} values of $\beta^+$ decay process.
-This is demonstrated in our work using the $\rm{^{13}N(\beta^+)^{13}C}$ decay, where results are dependent on the ANCs ratio corresponding to the bound state functions of \textit{p}-$^{12}$C and \textit{n}-$^{12}$C systems. \item Using the effective range and $\Delta$ methods, we determined the ANC values using the process of fitting experimental phase-shift data.
-The difference between the extracted maximum and minimum values of the ANC is $\sim$13\% for $^{13}$N, while $\sim$1.1\% for $^{13}$C. It is desirable to perform new measurements of the elastic scattering phase-shifts of the proton and neutron by $^{12}$C in the low-energy region below the inelastic scattering region to be sure in correctness of the extracted values of the ANCs.
-This will lead to accurate determination of the experimental values of the ANCs. \item $^{13}$N and $^{13}$C are mirror nuclei, and their single-particle wave functions must be close to each other, especially in the inner region of the nuclei.
-This is endorsed by the results of our calculation.
+This is demonstrated in our work using the $\rm{^{13}N(\beta^+)^{13}C}$ decay, where results are dependent on the ANCs ratio corresponding to the bound state functions of \textit{p}-$^{12}$C and \textit{n}-$^{12}$C systems. \item Using the effective range and $\Delta$-methods, we determine the ANC values using the process of fitting experimental phase-shift data.
+The difference between the extracted maximum and minimum values of the ANC is $\sim$13\% for $^{13}$N, while $\sim$1.1\% for $^{13}$C. It is desirable to perform new measurements of the elastic scattering phase-shifts of the proton and neutron by $^{12}$C in the low-energy region below the inelastic scattering region as one have to be sure that the extracted values of the ANCs are correct. \item $^{13}$N and $^{13}$C are mirror nuclei and their single-particle wave functions must be close to each other, especially in the inner region of the nuclei.
+This is endorsed by the result of our calculation.
 There is a certain limitation for the ratio of the squared values of the proton ANC to the neutron one.
-The inverse scattering theory allow us to obtain the modified single-particle wave functions with experimental ANC values.
-However, these modified single-particle wave functions do not allow to obtain the experimental data for the $^{13}$N decay.
-The use of overlap functions instead of the single-particle functions allows us to obtain results close to the experimental values of half-life and log\textit{ft}. \end{enumerate}
+The inverse scattering theory allows us to obtain the modified single-particle wave functions with experimental ANC values.
+However, these modified single-particle wave functions normalized to unity allows reproducing the experimental data for the $^{13}$N decay with an accuracy of $\sim$90\%.
+The use of overlap functions, normalized to the corresponding spectroscopic factors, made it possible to reproduce the experimental nuclear decay data of $^{13}$N closer to the experimental data. \item In future we plan to carry out a similar calculation to describe the beta decay of the $^{17}$F nucleus which also represents a nucleus with one proton in the outer shell. \end{enumerate}